Trends and climate

 What guidance is available from the authorities?

-The FCO has published several guidance documents in English on its website at www.bundeskartellamt.de.
+The Federal Cartel Office has published several guidance documents in English on its website at www.bundeskartellamt.de.
 For case-specific guidance, parties may initiate pre-notification discussions.

 What fees are payable to the authority for filing a notification?